1996 Lijiang earthquake: Aftermath

 Many high-rise buildings in the area were torn down and traditional single-family dwellings were constructed in their place.
 Reconstruction assistance from the provincial government and the World Bank was used to restore traditional streets, bridges, and canals.
 These efforts played a major role in Lijiang's efforts to achieve the World Heritage Site designation by UNESCO.
+The Lijiang Ethnic Orphan School was established to cater for earthquake victims.